imagej/imagej.github.io/_pages/plugins/trackmate/trackmate-stardist.md

 It was simple and fast, which means that careful inspection for missed cell divisions and false links is on order.

-### ERK signalling and motility assay with a multi-channel image.
+### ERK signalling and motility assay with a multi-channel image

 In this part of the tutorial we will correlate the translocation of an ERK reported in the nuclei with cell motility.
 We will use images from a cell migration assay, where cells are expressing an ERK reported in the first channel, and are stained for their nuclei in the second channel.
 The analysis will consist in segmenting and tracking the cells in the nuclei channel and analyzing intensities in the ERK channel.
 In a second part we will investigate whether the instantaneous speed correlates with the ERK signal in the nuclei.